 lost, you never know where you will end up.

-On my Google driving directions map you will see that there are six roads converging on Rotorua.
+On my Google driving directions map you will see that there are six highways coloured in yellow converging on Rotorua.

 takes you to Tauranga and Mount Maunganui.
 This is the back road that a

-lot of locals use.
+lot of locals from both ends use.
 It passes through gorges so there are some steep,

 winding parts to it.
 By winding I mean corners that have 35kmp (21.7mph)